This is a “guest post” by the Switching To Mac founder (and current Mac Video Training owner) Michael Kaye.

 Make sure your song is selected and then using the iTunes Advanced Menu, navigate to Create AAC Version.

 You will now have two copies of your song in your iTunes Library, the one that is highlighted is the non-AAC version.
-If you are unsure you can get info on the files using keyboard combo Apple Key + i on your Macs keyboard.
+If you are unsure you can get info on the files using keyboard combo Apple Key + i on your Mac’s keyboard.

 Step 4 – Convert “m4a” to “m4r”

-Now drag the newly created AAC version of your song form your iTunes Music Library window to your desktop and then while it is selected on the desktop press Apple Key + i combo again to get info on the music file.
+Now drag the newly created AAC version of your song from your iTunes Music Library window to your desktop and then while it is selected on the desktop press Apple Key + i combo again to get info on the music file.
 You should see something like this:

 Change it to this: